A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Introduction

 \subsection{Objectives and outline}

+Particle-resolved DNS of Kolmogorov-scale spheres in homogeneous isotropic turbulence have either considered decaying carrier flows without a fully developed inertial subrange at small $\Rey_\lambda$ \citep{Schneiders_Meinke_Schröder_2017}, or have been restricted to relatively low density ratios $\Psi_p \leq 100$ \citep{Uhlmann_Chouippe_2017,Chiarini_Tandurella_Rosti_2025}.
+However, many natural and industrial flows exhibit a fully developed inertial subrange and involve dense suspensions of high-inertia particles $\Psi_p=O(10^3)$ that can fundamentally alter the carrier-flow dynamics \citep{Jenny_Roekaerts_Beishuizen_2012,Rose_Durant_2009}.

-In this work, we examine how increasing particle inertia modulates homogeneous and isotropic turbulence laden with Kolmogorov-scale spherical particles ($D=\eta$).
-The primary objective is to quantify the impact of small, dense particles on the turbulent cascade, the scale-by-scale energy transfer, and the small-scale intermittency of the carrier flow, as well as to assess how increasing particle inertia shapes the collective dynamics of the disperse phase and the structure of particle clusters.
+The primary objective of this work is to quantify the impact of suspensions of heavy Kolmogorov-size spheres on the turbulent cascade, the scale-by-scale energy transfer, and the small-scale intermittency of the carrier flow, as well as to assess how increasing particle inertia shapes the collective dynamics of the dispersed phase and the structure of particle clusters.
 To this end, we perform large-scale particle-resolved direct numerical simulations of a homogeneous, isotropic, triply periodic turbulent flow.
 A Taylor-scale Reynolds number of $\Rey_\lambda\cong150$ is selected to ensure adequate scale separation within the inertial subrange in the unladen case.
 We consider a fixed particle volume fraction $\Phi_p=10^{-3}$ and density ratios up to $\Psi_p=1500$, a regime that lies beyond the range of validity of point-particle approaches and is directly relevant to natural and industrial flows \citep{Brandt_Coletti_2022,Marchioli_Bourgoin_Coletti_Fox_Magnaudet_Reeks_Simonin_Sommerfeld_Toschi_Wang_Balachandar_2025}.

 The paper is organised as follows.
 The numerical method and its implementation are described in \S\ref{sec:method}, and the post-processing procedures and results are presented in \S\ref{sec:results_main}.
 In particular, the bulk statistics of the carrier flow are discussed in \S\ref{sec:bulk_statistics_carrier_flow}, followed by energy spectra and structure functions in \S\ref{sec:energy_spectra_structure_functions}, the scale-by-scale energy budget in \S\ref{sec:scale-by-scale}, and the analysis of the velocity-gradient tensor in \S\ref{sec:velocity_gradient_tensor}.
 Particle dynamics and clustering statistics are examined in \S\ref{sec:particle_motion} and \S\ref{sec:particle_clustering}, respectively, while the particles' preferential sampling is discussed in \ref{sec:preferential_sampling}.
 Finally, conclusions are drawn in \S\ref{sec:conclusions}.